storj/storj/docs/blueprints/storagenode-graceful-exit/protocol.md

 ## Background

 During Graceful Exit a storage node needs to transfer pieces to other nodes.
-During transfering the storage node or satellite may crash, hence it needs to be able to continue after a restart.
+During transferring the storage node or satellite may crash, hence it needs to be able to continue after a restart.

 Satellite gathers transferred pieces list asynchronously, which is described in [Gathering Pieces Document](pieces.md).
 This may consume a significant amount of time.